 Integrations

 An integration is a package of the resources needed to move data from one external system to another.
-It is a reusable product that multiple customers can purchase to control how they move data between systems.
+It is a reusable component that users can create or purchase to control how they move data between systems.

-Customers can use integration products for different functions across multiple workspaces.
+Integrations can be used for different functions across multiple workspaces.
 Integration builders can create new integrations to enable new data transfer possibilities for customers.

 Integration Components